rust-lang/rfcs/text/0000-pattern-3.md

 and `.end_index()`) follow the documented requirements, which cannot be checked automatically.

 We allow a hay to customize the `Index` type.
-While `str`, `[T]` and `OsStr` all  use `usize` as the index, we do want the Pattern API to support other linear structures like `LinkedList<T>`, where a cursor/pointer would be more suitable for allowing sub-linear splitting.
+While `str`, `[T]` and `OsStr` all  use `usize` as the index, we do want the Needle API to support other linear structures like `LinkedList<T>`, where a cursor/pointer would be more suitable for allowing sub-linear splitting.

 ```